-8.3 Glacier Point V2 power capacity
+7.3 Glacier Point V2 power capacity

-The Glacier Point V2's maximum steady state power draw is 180W with full configuration, with peak transient power draw of up to 235W.
-However, the individual power rail must be designed to support the sustained and peak power loads specified in Table 8-1.
+The Glacier Point V2's maximum steady state power draw is 180W with full configuration, and peak transient power draw of up to 235W.
+Individual power rails must be designed to support the sustained and peak power loads specified in Table 7-1.
 The peak power supported by the power regulators is higher than the overall peak power supported by the platform per slot.

-rable 8 1.
-Glacier point vz loda power specifications Power rail Regulator Phase count Sustained power Peak power M.2 3.3V supply 3 145 W 240 W PCIE switch supply 1 29 W 31 W Power supplies for Bridge IC, Aux PCIE switch rails and additional rails 1 6 W 6 W
+Power rail Regulator Phase count Sustained power Peak power M.2 3.3V supply 3 145 W 240 W PCIE switch supply 1 29 W 31 W Power supplies for Bridge IC, Aux PCIE switch rails and additional rails 1 6 W 6 W

-Table 8-1: Glacier point V2 load power specifications
+Table 7-1: Glacier point V2 load power specifications

-8.4 Power sequence and standby power
+7.4 Power sequence and standby power

 Because there is only one 12V power input to the card, there is no power sequence requirement to power on the Glacier Point V2 card from the platform perspective.
-However, a standby 3.3V\AUX power rail on the card is required to power the Bridge IC at all power states.
-It is the designer's responsibility to provide proper standby power rails from the main 12V AUX input with possible specific power sequencing.
+However, a standby 3.3V_AUX power rail on the card is required to power the Bridge IC at all power states.
+It is the designer's responsibility to provide proper standby power rails from the main 12V_AUX input with specific power sequencing.